giulia-girardi/season-picker-tetris/README.md

 # Season Picker Tetris
 # Description
+This is an educational game to learn when are fruits in season.
 As fruit comes down the screen, the user needs to move arrowkeys to position it in the right season.

 # MVP
-Speed increases as the user gets the season right.
+A different fruit appears every time at the top of the screen.
+Allow move right, left and down with arrowkeys.
 Game is over in case fruit is positioned in the wrong season.
+Restart possibility.

 # Backlog
-- Score
+- Give positive feedback and list of seasons when right landing
 - Scoreboard
+- Have 3 lives instead of game over on the first error

+- Make fruit appear from random x
 - Double check responsiveness
 - Vegetable
-- Have 3 lives instead of game over on the first error
-- Make fruit appear from random x
 - Fruits stacked like tetris in the right section of the screen

 # Data structure